Gemwin not making the window

 So what I actually mean is I want to minimise the error in a BPM change of two semitones, and find the start and end values where it's lowest, even if they're both fractions.
 I think?

-Yes -- you'd have an error value for the starting bpm, and another error value for bpm * ratio
+Yes -- you'd have an error value for the starting bpm, and another error value for bpm * ratio, and you would want to minimize the sum.

 The tricky thing mathematically is that the error function is piecewise -- every time you jump to the next round in point, it's a different segment.
 So calculus-based methods for continuous functions couldn't be used directly.